NiveditaSN/Cleaningdata/README.md

 Download and extract the file https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip to the working directory.

+Download run_analysis.r file to the UCI HAR Dataset folder.

 Execute the run_analysis.r file.

   The train and test data is merged and cleaned.
 The tidy dataset is written on to tidydata.txt file.

   ## Results:-